 Beginning October 1, 2021, Federal and State laws will change the Supplemental Nutrition Assistance Program (SNAP).
 These included changes to income limits, the maximum amount of SNAP benefits you can receive, and the amount of deductions you can claim.
 You will have received a notice letting you know the amount of your benefit.

 As a result of the COVID pandemic, SNAP benefits increased for all households by 15%.
 This was a temporary change and will expire at the end of September, 2021.

 Read more about the changes in this update from the US Food and Nutrition Services.

-Complete your redetermination for benefits now to avoid a gap in your medical coverage.
-Even if you are over income, your benefits will not close until the end of the federal public health emergency.
+Fill out the form and return it right away with any requested verifications to help avoid a gap in your Medicaid coverage.
+Even if you become ineligible, your benefits will not close until the end of the federal PHE.

 When is this happening?

 Each month, the State of NH must apply to the USDA Food and Nutrition Services (FNS) to continue the Emergency SNAP Allotment.
 Because the emergency allotment had already been approved for July benefits, your July benefits will still include the emergency allotment.
 The FNS allows states to continue to provide the emergency SNAP allotment if a state is under a State of Emergency or Public Health Incident and NH will continue to apply for future Emergency SNAP Allotment under the Public Health Incident Declaration.

 Continuous Medicaid coverage is tied to end of the federal public health emergency.
 This means that if you are overdue for your redetermination and do not complete the required recertification process by the end of the federal public health emergency, your Medicaid will close.

 What do I need to do?

 If you receive SNAP, prepare now for a reduction in these benefits.
 You can also call NH 211 or, for families with children, your local Family Resource Center may be able to assist you with additional resources for you and your family.